RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 Written in C#
 Cannot combine with Forge mods (MAJOR)
 Switch to Spout
 Currently not in active development.
-It is ¡°continued¡± under the name flow-engine in the flow github repository.
+It is â€œcontinuedâ€ under the name flow-engine in the flow github repository.
 Either Spout or flow-engine would need to be forked.
-Out of date with Minecraft¡¯s newer features because it is an independent from-scratch re-implementation of Minecraft¡¯s mechanics (MAJOR)
+Out of date with Minecraftâ€™s newer features because it is an independent from-scratch re-implementation of Minecraftâ€™s mechanics (MAJOR)
 Out of the box, Spout is simply an engine (client/server) You need the Vanilla plugin to get Minecraft BukkitBridge module for compatibility has (MAJOR) performance problems given explicit design choices.
 Unless creating a client is desired, Spout would need to have its client portion removed.
-Might even consider merging Vanilla¡¯s code into Spout to make it a true Minecraft server.
+Might even consider merging Vanillaâ€™s code into Spout to make it a true Minecraft server.
 Cannot combine with Forge mods (MAJOR)
 Implement the Bukkit API on top of an existing implementation (Forge, Canary) BukkitForge